Flutterwave/Node-v3/documentation/billPayments.md

 ##  Get bill categories

-This describes  how to fetch all bill categories on your account
+This section describes how to fetch all supported bill payment categories.

 ```javascript